alexschickele/bluecloud/readme.md

 ## 2.1.
 Environmental data

-First, we retrieved a large set of annual climatologies from World Ocean Atlas and CMEMS.
+First, we retrieved a large set of annual climatologies from World Ocean Atlas (<https://www.ncei.noaa.gov/products/world-ocean-atlas>) and CMEMS (<https://marine.copernicus.eu/>).
 These data encompasses the 2005 to 2017 period, at 1° x 1° resolution and on a geographical domain ranging from -180 to +180°E and -90 to +90°.
 The environmental variables included are:

 -   **AOU**: Apparent Oxygen Utilization